buda-base/lds-pdi/API_ISBN.md

 ```

 In the case of a `full_multivolume` match (ex: `?id=9787540929800`), the format is the same as a `subset` match except all volumes are listed.

+Note that for each image group a thumbnail can be obtained directly through the IIIF server.
+For instance for image group `http://purl.bdrc.io/resource/I1KG14911`, the IIIF base URL is `https://iiif.bdrc.io/bdr:I1KG14911::thumbnail/`.

+### `TLMS/SearchByTitle?title={title}

+This endpoint takes a title (or a part of a title) and returns each corresponding collection or volume.
+It adds ``